StanDoherty/dita-ot-feature-tests/README.md

 If you want to update or augment what is here, please contact Stan Doherty at stan@modularwriting.com.
 Feedback and additional contributions are most welcome.

 ## test_001: Changebar flagging in PDF output
 *Goal*: The test_001 suite of files tests how to generate changebars in PDF output.
+NOTE: The DITA0OT documentation is now explicit about changebars not being supported with OOTB DITA-OT.
 *Results*:
  * dita-ot-3.1.2 PDF: Fail - bundled Apache FOP processor does not currently support changebars.
  * dita-ot-3.2.0 PDF: Fail - bundled Apache FOP processor does not currently support changebars.